Institute Publications

 The Institute publishes several legal journals and print series in its own name, and its academic staff contributes in a variety of ways to other publications aiming at a scholarly treatment of the Institute’s fields of research.
 In addition to its own output, the Institute also supports the publication of suitable external research efforts.
 Particularly in the field of comparative and international law, the demand for thorough academic analysis and a clear presentation of research findings extends beyond boundaries based on geography or language.
 Accordingly, the Institute is part of an international network and cooperates with renowned German and foreign publishing houses.

 The Journal was founded in 1927 by Ernst Rabel as the principal German forum for fundamental research on the international aspects of private, economic, and procedural law.
 Areas of specific interest are thus comparative law as well as foreign law in comparative analysis, the conflict of laws, the law of international transactions, and the unification of law, including the law of the European Union.
+Since 2024, the Rabel Journal has been published gold open access using the “subscribe-to-open” model.

 [more]

 The three Institute series on comparative and international private law are not limited to the publication of research completed by Institute staff.
 Rather, they are also open to external authors and editors for monographs and edited volumes on topics in the Institute's fields of inquiry.
+More and more volumes are being published open access, with the Max Planck Digital Library or the Institute's own publication fund providing financial support for Institute staff.

 [more]